brianrabern/munroGo/README.md

 To fully enjoy this application on your local machine, please be sure to follow these steps:

 1. Clone the repository down to your local machine
-2. CD into the new project directory
+2. cd into the new project directory
+3. Add a file in the main directory called ".env" and add these variables:
+  SIGNING_KEY=[hexadecimal string of length 32 (run "openssl rand -hex 32")] OPEN_WEATHER_API_KEY=[get from [OpenWeather](https://openweathermap.org/current)]
+  REACT_APP_GOOGLE_MAPS_API_KEY=[get from [GoogleMaps](https://developers.google.com/maps)].
-3. Run docker volume create mongo-data
+4. Run docker volume create mongo-data
-4. Run docker compose build
+5. Run docker compose build
-5. Run docker compose up
+6. Run docker compose up
-6. Run docker exec -it munro-go-fastapi-1 /bin/bash (or somehow get into the container for munro-go-fastapi-1)
+7. Run docker exec -it munro-go-fastapi-1 /bin/bash (or somehow get into the container for munro-go-fastapi-1)
-7. Run python seed_db.py
+8. Run python seed_db.py
-8. Start bagging those Munros!
+9. Start bagging those Munros!